niekraaijmakers/python-antipattern-example/PROJECT_OVERVIEW.md

 **Common Feedback**:
 - "I can't believe code like this exists!"
-- "This is actually fun to break"
+- "This is interesting to analyze"
-- "Now I understand why security matters"
 - "The comparison docs are really helpful"
 - "I've made some of these mistakes..."

 **Learning Moments**:
-- Shock at how easy SQL injection is
 - Realization about code organization importance
 - Understanding of separation of concerns
 - Appreciation for frameworks and tools